cuddlyogre/ExportLDraw/Readme.md

 Names of parts and mesh data are uuid strings due to a 64 character string limit for names of items in blender.
 This is not ideal, but the LDraw filename is stored in the ldraw_filename custom property of the object/mesh.

-Stud.io parts can be used if you set the LDraw path value to the Stud.io ldraw folder location.
-Stud.io texture support is in development.
-It is completely different from the official TEXMAP standard, but close enough that I can use a lot of the same logic.
-I've figured out the standard, but the structure of the import loop had to be rewritten to allow it.

-**A note about Stud.io projects**
-Stud.io project files are in actuality just password-protected zip files, but due to regulations related to DRM, importing Stud.io projects will not ever be implemented here, even though it would be relatively trivial.

 ### Notes